 - the name must be the same as that appearing in the previous passport.

 All documentation, including your passport, should be issued under the same name.
-If you have changed your name on other identification documents, your passport must be in this same name.
+If you have changed your name on other identification documents, your passport should be in this same name.

-For any name change, you must apply for a new passport:
+For any name change, you must apply for a new passport using a General Passport Application:

 - Submit a complete adult general passport application (you cannot use the passport renewal process for a name change), that includes:

-- For a married surname change, you must provide your marriage certificate (original or copy).
+- For a married surname change, you must provide your marriage certificate (original or copy) unless your proof of citizenship already shows your married surname.

-- For a common-law surname change, you must submit your common-law relationship certificate (original or copy).
+- For a common-law surname change, you must submit your common-law relationship certificate (original or copy) unless your proof of citizenship already shows your common-law surname.

 - If you are resuming your surname at birth and your proof of Canadian citizenship indicates your former relationship surname, you must include one (1) of the following documents: